apache/spark/connector/connect/README.md

 ### Build with user-defined `protoc` and `protoc-gen-grpc-java`

-When the user cannot use the official `protoc` and `protoc-gen-grpc-java` binary files to build the `connect` module in the compilation environment, we can try to compile and test by specifying the user-defined `protoc` and `protoc-gen-grpc-java` binary files as follows:
+When the user cannot use the official `protoc` and `protoc-gen-grpc-java` binary files to build the `connect` module in the compilation environment, for example, compiling `connect` module on CentOS 6 or CentOS 7, we can try to compile and test by specifying the user-defined `protoc` and
+`protoc-gen-grpc-java` binary files as follows:

 ```bash
 export CONNECT_PROTOC_EXEC_PATH=/path-to-protoc-exe